 Almaden Lake lies wholly within Almaden Lake Park and was opened for public use as a park in 1982.
 The lake offered a range of activities over the years, including fishing, swimming, pedal boating and athletic events.
 Its sand beach enhanced its popularity, but despite its beauty, the lake offers no value other than aesthetics.
 It is one of the most polluted in the state, according to a two-year screening survey on contaminants in fish from the state’s lakes and reservoirs.

 Elementary mercury from the mines settled at the bottom of Almaden Lake and converted to methylmercury, resulting in its designation as an impaired water body.
 Almaden as having a 2.15 parts per million methylmercury result for largemouth bass, a reading that is the highest result among lakes with mercury above .044 parts per million.

 The water district has conducted numerous sediment removal and erosion repair projects along Alamitos Creek where it has title and easement and removed about 500 kilograms of mercury from the watershed, eliminating these sites as sources of mercury to the lake.
 However, upstream sources owned by private property owners and the county continue to discharge mercury to this lake.

 Solar powered water-circulation machines known as solar bees (pictured at right) have helped prevent the harmful buildup of methylmercury in stagnant water at the bottom of the lake, but not to the extent needed to reduce mercury in fish.
-The recent influx of seagulls to the lake has exacerbated the problem of nutrients, which result in oxygen consumption and algae blooms.
-The mercury contamination - along with bacteria from Canada goose waste - has contributed to the lake becoming the county's biggest water quality problem and since 2007, has been off limits to public use.
+The geese and seagulls at the lake has exacerbated the problem of nutrients, which result in oxygen consumption and algae blooms.
+The mercury contamination - along with bacteria from the bird waste - has contributed to the lake's water quality problems.

 - Channel with East and West Lakes